Cartons

 Some communities can recycle cartons in a curbside recycling program.
-Cartons are a packaging for food and beverage products you purchase at the grocery store including milk, juice, soup and broth plus wine cartons.
+Cartons are a packaging for food and beverage products you purchase at the grocery store.

-Cartons should be empty, clean and dry before recycling.
-Discard the cap in the trash, flatten the carton and place in your curbside recycling.
+Cartons should be empty, clean, and dry before recycling.
+The cap should be discarded in the trash.
+Allow all fluids to drain (to prevent mold and pests), flatten the carton, and place it in your curbside recycling.

 Residents with recycling processed by Republic Services and Rumpke Waste & Recycling can include cartons in their curbside recycling.